Lipitor is a prescription medication that’s approved by the FDA to:

 What Lipitor treats

-Lipitor is approved for treating people with the following types of high cholesterol:
+In adults, Lipitor is approved for treating the following types of high cholesterol:

-- Hypertriglyceridemia.
+• Hypertriglyceridemia.
 People with hypertriglyceridemia have high levels of triglycerides in their blood.
 Triglycerides are a type of fat.
-For this condition, Lipitor should be used in combination with a healthy diet.
+For this condition, Lipitor should be used in combination with a balanced diet.

-- Type 3 hyperlipoproteinemia.
-Lipitor is used to treat people with type 3 hyperlipoproteinemia who don’t respond to treatment with diet.
+• Primary dysbetaliproteinemia.
+Lipitor is used to treat primary dysbetaliproteinemia, which is also called type 3 hyperlipoproteinemia.
 This is an inherited version of high cholesterol.
-People with this condition have blood levels of intermediate-density lipoproteins that are higher than normal.
+People with this condition have blood levels of intermediate-density lipoproteins that are higher than usual.
+For this condition, Lipitor should be used in combination with a balanced diet.

 Effectiveness for high cholesterol

-Clinical studies have shown that Lipitor is helpful in treating high cholesterol.
+Clinical studies have shown that Lipitor is effective for lowering high cholesterol.

 Lipitor and children